 - Prepare for possible Power Outages (planned or unplanned)

-How will I know an RFW has been issued?
 Local radio, TV and weather stations should broadcast when a Red Flag Warning is in effect, and an AC Alert may be sent out.
-RFWs should also be posted on the OFD Twitter account and on Nextdoor.
+RFWs should also be posted on the NWS X (Twitter) account @NWSBayArea and the OFD X account @OaklandFireCA, as well as on social media such as Nextdoor.
 Fire Stations will fly a red flag outside.
+Civilian emergency radio organizations may also monitor and report at this time, including the GENOAK 2-way radio network.
 Learn about these and other ways of being notified.

 An RFW Has Been Issued.
 What Should I Do Now?